worstrickroll/aspectoshotfix/rules.md

 ## Intelligent Naming

 Commits and Pull Requests must use the following Naming System.
 A name must start with the scope of the change in question.
 Options for it include (but not limited to) meta, bugfix, appearance, docs, tools, pages and features.
 It must also be inside square brackets ([ and ] ).
 After the "scope" text the Title should contain a Brief Summary of the Changes with less than 55 words.
-An example of a title using this Naming System is "[meta] Changed title of About page (Resolves #43)".
+An example of a title using this Naming System is "[meta] Changed title of About page (#43)".
+In this case #44 refers to an Issue that the error was reported.

-**© AspectOS Website Development Management** Written by @mbrick2 on Scratch and all inquires should be referred to him on his [Scratch Profile](https://scratch.mit.edu/users/mbrick2/)
+**© AspectOS Website Development Management**